-Tyarra Williams was 19 years old when she went missing on Jan 7, 2016 from Greensboro, North Carolina.
+Tyarra Williams was 19 years old when she went missing on January 7, 2016, from Greensboro, North Carolina.
 She was 5’5" and weighed 120 pounds.
-She was last seen wearing a pink shirt, black North Face jacket, dark blue Levi jeans, white Jordans sneakers with blue and green trim and a royal blue knit cap.
-She is female, of African American descent, with brown hair and eyes, and she has a nickel-sized burn scar on her right wrist.
+She was last seen wearing a pink shirt, black North Face jacket, dark blue Levi jeans, white Jordans sneakers with blue and green trim, and a royal blue knit cap.
+She is female and of African American descent, with brown hair and eyes, and she has a nickel-sized burn scar on her right wrist.
 She has her ears pierced and her left nostril pierced with stud jewelry.

 Tyarra went to Dudley High school and had a thriving social life both online and in person.
 She decided in high school to join an early childhood development program, as she wanted a career in the future working with young children and people with disabilities.
 She wanted to give them the love and care that they deserved.

 In Tyarra’s senior year of high school, she decided to move in with her grandmother at the Stoneybrook Apartments near Randleman Road.
 She told everyone she didn't think her grandmother should be living alone and needed company, but others claim she also wanted more independence from her mother.

 She graduated from high school in 2014 and took a year off from schooling, planning to go back in December of 2015.
 She enrolled in Guildford Technical Community College for early childhood development.